Our team

 Jennifer Rooks (Research Assistant)

 Jenny recently graduated from Indiana University Bloomington with a degree in neuroscience and minors in biology and Spanish.
 During college, she discovered her love for working with children.
 That’s why her goal is to attend medical school and focus on Pediatric medicine.
-In our lab, Jenny is interested to understand metabolic pathways since metabolic abnormalities underlie a lot of disease in children.
+In our lab, Jenny is interested to understand metabolic pathways since metabolic abnormalities underlie a lot of diseases in children.
 Outside of academics, she enjoys spending time with her friends and has recently picked up gardening as a hobby.

 Asmaa El-Kenawi, PhD (Principal Investigator)